tddg/cs571-spring20/proj1a.md

 1. You will need to share your **private** repository with our GTA Abhishek (his GitLab ID is the same as his Mason Email ID: `aroy6`).
+Make sure to grant Abhishek a role of **"Developer"** or **"Maintainer"**.
+"Guest" role permission does not grant access for some reason.

 2. Commit all your changes by typing: